gitops-bridge-dev/gitops-bridge/argocd/iac/terraform/examples/eks/external-secrets/README.md

 The example demonstrate how to use private git repository for workload apps

-Create a secret with name `github-ssh-key` and the content in plain text of git private ssh key
+Create an AWS Secret Manager secret with name `github-ssh-key` and the content in plain text of git private ssh key

 Deploy EKS Cluster
 ```shell